dangrie158/email-categorization-thesis/source/13_chapter_5.md

 To avoid the superfluous filter positions and increased memory consumption, $N$ was set to the median of the article length of 324 words.
 With this value, only around half of the documents require padding with an average length of ~155 zero tokens.
 The other articles require truncation of, on average, ~426 words but due to the heavy tail of the article length, the median is only 284 words.

-The convolutional layers were configured with filter sizes of 3, 4 and 5 words which are the same values used in @kim2014convolutional.
-Other parameters like the ReLU activation functions, the number of 64 filters per filter size and the dropout rate if the fully connected layer of 0.5 were also copied from this work.
+The convolutional layers were configured with filter sizes of 3, 4 and 5 words which are the same values used by @kim2014convolutional.
+Other parameters like the ReLU activation functions of the convolutional layers, the number of 64 filters per filter size and the dropout rate of the fully connected layer of 0.5 were also copied from this work.

 The model was learned using categorical cross entropy as a loss function which was minimized using the ADADELTA optimizer (@zeiler2012adadelta) over 15 epochs.

 ## Other classifiers for Comparison

-To get a relative comparison of the performance of the classifiers presented above, the following classifiers that are commonly used in text classification tasks are used as a baseline comparison.
+To get a relative comparison of the performance of the classifiers presented above, the following classifiers that are commonly used in text classification tasks are used as a baseline comparison:

 - Multinomial Naive Bayes on term frequency vectors
 - SVM classifier on TF-IDF vectors